Molecular electronics: Molecular scale electronics

 Molecular scale electronics, also called single-molecule electronics, is a branch of nanotechnology that uses single molecules, or nanoscale collections of single molecules, as electronic components.
 Because single molecules constitute the smallest stable structures possible, this miniaturization is the ultimate goal for shrinking electrical circuits.

 Conventional electronic devices are traditionally made from bulk materials.
 Bulk methods have inherent limits, and are growing increasingly demanding and costly.
 Thus, the idea was born that the components could instead be built up atom by atom in a chemistry lab (bottom up) as opposed to carving them out of bulk material (top down).
 In single-molecule electronics, the bulk material is replaced by single molecules.
 The molecules used have properties that resemble traditional electronic components such as a wire, transistor, or rectifier.

-Single-molecule electronics is an emerging field, and entire electronic circuits consisting exclusively of molecular sized compounds are still very far from being realized.
-However, the continuous demand for more computing power, together with the inherent limits of the present day lithographic methods make the transition seem unavoidable.
+Single-molecule electronics is an emerging field, and entire electronic circuits consisting exclusively of molecular sized compounds are still far from being realized.
 Currently, the focus is on discovering molecules with interesting properties and on finding ways to obtain reliable and reproducible contacts between the molecular components and the bulk material of the electrodes.

 Molecular electronics operates at distances less than 100 nanometers.
 Miniaturization down to single molecules brings the scale down to a regime where quantum mechanics effects are important.
 In contrast to the case in conventional electronic components, where electrons can be filled in or drawn out more or less like a continuous flow of electric charge, the transfer of a single electron alters the system significantly.
 The significant amount of energy due to charging has to be taken into account when making calculations about the electronic properties of the setup and is highly sensitive to distances to conducting surfaces nearby.